pclubiitk/pclub.in/_posts/2017-08-08-Buffer_Overflows.md

 Every function ( even main() ) has a Stack frame in the memory.
 When some function is called it creates a new stack frame just below the stack frame of the previous function.
-Lets take an example by considering a simple source code in C :
+Let's take an example by considering a simple source code in C :

 ```c